-Find accredited phlebotomy technician certificate training courses offered by local medical trade schools and online technical colleges.
+Find accredited phlebotomy technician certificate training and associate’s degree programs at medical trade schools and technical colleges near you.

 - Enroll and complete an ACCREDITED phlebotomy training program through a community college or trade school

 - Get licensed and certified to make yourself more desirable to employers.
-In some states it’s mandatory, in others it’s preferred”
+In some states it’s mandatory, in others it’s just preferred.